UAE to help open Gaza aid corridor with EU, UK, US

 The Football Association added that the new dates of the postponed matches will be announced on a later date

-The UAE will be working with the EU, US and other partners to open a maritime corridor and deliver aid directly to Gaza, it was announced on Friday.
+The UAE will be working with the EU, US and other partners in opening a sea corridor to deliver aid directly to Gaza, it was announced on Friday.

-This comes as the European Union launched the Cyprus Maritime Corridor on Friday.
+A ship carrying humanitarian aid will head to Gaza on Friday in a pilot test run of the Cyprus Maritime Corridor, a top EU official said during a Press conference in Cyprus.

 "But the key challenge is getting this aid to people in Gaza.
 This is why we’re launching the Cyprus Maritime Corridor, with the US and UAE."